maz369/voxelmorph/README.md

 # Papers

-If you use voxelmorph or some part of the code, please cite:
+If you use voxelmorph or some part of the code, please cite the following:

   * For the diffeomorphic or probabilistic model: